datopian/playbook/guide/README.md

 ### Time tracking

-Our appraoch to time-tracking reflects our princples: Trust in our employees, transparency with clients and lean processes.
+Our appraoch to time-tracking reflects our principles: Trust in our employees, transparency with clients and lean processes.

 All team members should complete [Time tracking entry sheet](https://docs.google.com/spreadsheets/d/1SvXG-q_TLGkIiy8YTh2AewmyecG6Tw8xfjM-sXncvK0/edit#gid=0) by the end of the week every week providing their hours aggregated on a weekly basis.

-Some projects require more grandular reporting.
+Some projects require more granular reporting.
 Your Scrum Master will advise what if there are additional requirements for a particular project

 ## Finances